 - Such conduct has the purpose or effect of unreasonable interfering with an individual’s work or academic environment.

 - Repeated violations of any of these requirements may subject the student to dismissal.

-- If an individual feels that he/she has been the target of some form of harassment, that individual should discuss the incident with any Student Conduct Officer or the Equity Officer.
+- If an individual feels that they have been the target of some form of harassment that individual should discuss the incident with any Student Conduct Officer or the Equity Officer.
 For sex discrimination complaints, please reference College procedure 1.0600.

 - Hate Crimes:

 - Per federal Public Law #103-322A, a hate crime is "a crime in which the defendant intentionally selects a victim, or in the case of a property crime, the property that is the object of the crime, because of the actual or perceived race, color, religion, national origin, ethnicity, gender, disability or sexual orientation of any person.”

 - Students or other persons associated with the College or College’s clubs or organizations are prohibited from engaging in any activity that can be described as hazing.
 "Hazing" is any action or situation that recklessly or intentionally endangers the mental or physical health or safety of a student for purposes including, but not limited to, initiation or admission into or affiliation with any organization operating under the sanction of a postsecondary institution.
 "Hazing" includes, but is not limited to, pressuring or coercing the student into violating state or federal law, any brutality of a physical nature, such as whipping, beating, branding, exposure to the elements, forced consumption of any food, alcohol, drug, or other substance, or other forced physical activity that creates a substantial risk of physical injury or death to such other person., and also includes any activity that would subject the student to extreme mental stress, such as sleep deprivation, forced exclusion from social contact, forced conduct that could result in extreme embarrassment, humiliation or other forced activity that could adversely affect the mental health or dignity of the student.